BioJulia/BioSequences.jl/docs/src/types.md

 The purpose of `LongSubSeq` is that, since they only contain a pointer to the underlying array, an offset and a length, they are much lighter than `LongSequences`, and will be stack allocated on Julia 1.5 and newer.
-Thus, the user may construct millions of views without major performace implications.
+Thus, the user may construct millions of views without major performance implications.